Run the World (Girls): Live performances

 Beyoncé's first live performance of "Run the World (Girls)" was on May 17, 2011, on Surprise Oprah!
 A Farewell Spectacular at the United Center in Chicago.
 The special aired on May 23, 2011.
 Beyoncé wore a tuxedo leotard with red heels and was accompanied by 40 female back-up dancers.
 The show was organized to commemorate the 25th and final season of The Oprah Winfrey Show.
 Celebrities including Madonna, Tom Hanks, John Legend, Dakota Fanning, Tom Cruise and his wife Katie Holmes were present.
 Beyoncé altered the bridge's lyrics, singing: "Oprah, your persuasion can build a nation."
 The crowd held up blue lights in the arena as Beyoncé sang the song twice while Winfrey danced.
 According to the Chicago Tribune, Beyoncé received the loudest applause of the show.
 Beyoncé performed "Run the World (Girls)" live at the 2011 Billboard Music Awards ceremony at the MGM Grand Garden Arena in Las Vegas on May 22, 2011.
 The writers of Billboard magazine described the live performance as both "stunning" and "impressive".
 Erika Ramirez of the same magazine put the performance at number one on her list of "Beyonce's 5 Biggest TV Performances" saying that it "showcased the strength of her reign best".
 It was also placed in the list of 15 Awesome Billboard Music Award Performances by the writers of the magazine.

 During her promotional tour of Europe, Beyoncé performed at several festivals and made only a limited amount of television appearances.
 Beyoncé performed the song at a private concert in Nice, France, on June 20, 2011.
-One week later, Beyoncé flew to the United Kingdom to serve as the closing act at the 2011 Glastonbury Festival on June 26, 2011, where "Run the World (Girls)" was featured as the second to last song on the 90 minute set list, before finishing with "Halo".
-Beyoncé was also the solo female ever to headline the Pyramid stage in over twenty years.
+One week later, Beyoncé flew to the United Kingdom to serve as the closing act at her historic headlining Glastonbury Festival Performance on June 26, 2011, where "Run the World (Girls)" was featured as the second to last song on the 90-minute set list, before finishing with "Halo".
 Beyoncé then returned to France, where she performed the song along with her live band on Le Grand Journal in June 2011.

 "Run the World (Girls)" was sung live by Beyoncé on June 28, 2011, on the French X Factor.
 On July 1, 2011, Beyoncé gave a free concert on Good Morning America as part of its Summer Concert Series on August 14, 2011, and during her 4 Intimate Nights with Beyoncé shows in Roseland Ballroom, New York City, to an audience of 3,500.
 Beyoncé wore a gold dress and performed with her all-female band and backing singers, called the Mamas.
 During the ITV special A Night with Beyoncé which aired on December 4 in the United Kingdom, Beyoncé performed "Run the World (Girls)" to a selected crowd of fans.